Come neve

-"Come neve" is a duet recorded by Italian singers Giorgia and Marco Mengoni.
-The song was released on 1 December 2017 for Giorgia's live album Oronero Live through Sony Music.
+"Come neve" is a song co-written and recorded by Italian singers Giorgia and Marco Mengoni.
+The song was released on 1 December 2017 from Giorgia's live album Oronero Live through Sony Music.

-It peaked at number three of the Italian singles chart, becoming Mengoni's 12th and Giorgia's 22nd top-ten song.
+It peaked at number three of the Italian singles chart, becoming Mengoni's 12th and Todrani's 22nd top-ten song.

 Background and composition

 In 2015 in an interview Mengoni talked about Giorgia saying that "thanks to her I took a more soulful path in my musical caree" because he was influenced by black music and that "in Italy Giorgia was the icon of Italian black music".
 In 2016 in an interview for TG1 Giorgia said that she would like to write a song for Mengoni, because "it's easier for me writing for other arthist than to myself".

 The song was written by the singers themself with Davide Simonetta and Tony Maiello, with the production of Michele Canova Iorfida.